Alexis Gravel

-Alexis Gravel (born March 21, 2000) is a German-born French-Canadian professional ice hockey goaltender for Belfast Giants in the UK's Elite Ice Hockey League (EIHL).
+Alexis Gravel (born March 21, 2000) is a German-born French-Canadian professional ice hockey goaltender for Gothiques d'Amiens in the Ligue Magnus (France).
 Gravel previously played for Adler Mannheim in the Deutsche Eishockey Liga (DEL).
-He was selected in the sixth round, 162nd overall, by the Chicago Blackhawks in the 2018 NHL Entry Draft.
+He was selected in the sixth round, 162nd overall, by the Chicago Blackhawks in the 2018 NHL entry draft.

 Playing career

 Junior

 Before being drafted into major junior hockey, Gravel played two seasons for the Missasauga Senators of the Greater Toronto Hockey League (GTHL) and was selected 20th overall in the second round of the 2016 Quebec Major Junior Hockey League (QMJHL) Entry Draft by the Halifax Mooseheads.

 Gravel began playing for the Mooseheads the following season, the 2016–17 season.
 In his first season with the team, he appeared in 50 games, posting 17 wins, 24 losses, and 3 overtime losses.
 Gravel would register one shutout along with a (.894) save percentage, and played six games in the playoffs for Halifax, whom were eliminated in the first round by the Rouyn-Noranda Huskies.
 Gravel was a nominee for the Raymond Lagacé Trophy, awarded to the QMJHL's best defensive rookie of the year.

 In his second season with the Mooseheads, Gravel found himself starting in fewer games with a declining save percentage.
 He later admitted he was no longer enjoying the game, saying, "Mentally, I just wasn’t there.
 I think that screwed me a little bit."
-Despite this, he was selected 162nd overall by the Chicago Blackhawks in the 2018 NHL Entry Draft.
+Despite this, he was selected 162nd overall by the Chicago Blackhawks in the 2018 NHL entry draft.

 A summer of enhanced workouts, together with hands-on training with Blackhawks developmental goalie coach Peter Aubrey, helped to refocus Gravel's attention for the 2018–19 season.
 Starting in 49 games for the Mooseheads, he finished the regular season with 33 wins and a .913 save percentage, leading the team to first place in the league's Eastern Conference.
 In the QMJHL President Cup playoffs, Gravel backstopped the Mooseheads to its best finish in seven seasons, winning 14 of 23 games en route to a 4–2 series loss to Rouyn-Noranda in the league final.

 The two teams would meet again in the final of the 2019 Memorial Cup, the national championship of the Canadian Hockey League (CHL), by virtue of Halifax's status as tournament host.
 While the Mooseheads would drop a 4–2 decision to the Huskies in the championship game, Gravel was awarded the Hap Emms Memorial Trophy as the tournament's best goalie, with a save percentage of .918 and a goals-against average of 2.78.
 Gravel was also named to the tournament all-star team.